joergkrause/nyaf/docs/md/docs/forms/vm.md

 ### Why Using View Models?

 View Models form an abstraction layer between code and pure user interface.
 They appear in many architectural pattern, such as Model-View-Control (MVC), Movel-View-ViewModel (MVVM), and similar constructs.
-A component library such as **@nyaf** is a different kind of pattern, but the basic need for a model is still valid.
+A component library such as **ny@f** is a different kind of pattern, but the basic need for a model is still valid.

 > The ViewModel is essential when you want a separation of concerns between your DomainModel (DataModel) and the rest of your code.